CloudLabs-MOC/MB-910T00A-Microsoft-Dynamics-365-Fundamentals-Customer-Engagement-Apps/Instructions/Labs/LAB[MB-910]_M01_Lab7_Dynamics_365_Marketing_capstone_lab.md

 23. Repeat the process for the remaining sections or other elements in the message.

 24. We will not be performing the following steps as it need a authenticated domain to send emails.
+Please read through the below four steps to just understand how the check for errors and go live functionality works.

 25. Before we make the email live, we can check if any errors are present by clicking on the **Check for Errors** button present On the **Command Bar**.
 But since this is for testing purpose, we wil not doing it.